-Department: Joint Office of Homeless Services Program Contact: Marc Jolin
+Department: Joint Office of Homeless Services Program Contact: Shannon Singleton

-Program Offer Type: Innovative/New Program Program Offer Stage: As Requested
+Program Offer Type: Innovative/New Program Program Offer Stage: As Proposed

-With Metro Supportive Housing Services Measure (Measure) funding intended to reduce chronic and episodic homelessnss with programming that leads with racial equity, this program offer funds a pilot project that will connect people experiencing, or at imminent risk of, chronic homelessness, who are also being repeatedly failed by multiple systems (e.g. health, criminal justice, social services).
+With Metro Supportive Housing Services Measure (Measure) funding intended to reduce chronic and episodic homelessness with programming that leads with racial equity, this program offer funds a pilot project that will connect people experiencing, or at imminent risk of, chronic homelessness, who are also being repeatedly failed by multiple systems (e.g. health, criminal justice, social services).
 The pilot project will provide participants with the long-term rental assistance and support services they need to end their homelessness.
-In providing permanent supportive housing to this population, there will be a substantially reduce the cycle of harmful, unsuccessful, and costly engagements with the criminal justice, health care, and homeless services systems.
+In providing permanent supportive housing to this population, it will substantially reduce the cycle of harmful, unsuccessful, and costly engagements with the criminal justice, health care, and homeless services systems.